 Best of all, as you pursue developing your own online course and attracting an audience, you will be creating an asset that gets more and more valuable over time – something that just doesn’t happen when you are working for someone else.

-So, while both online teaching methods (salaried and self-led) can generate a decent income, but only one is a viable path to a career that can grow and grow.
+So, while both online teaching methods (salaried and self-led) can generate a decent income, only one is a viable path to a career that can grow and grow.

 How to make money teaching online